adithyashetty/AdithyaShetty.github.io/README.md

 ## Welcome to My GitHub Page

+My name is Adithya Shetty.
 I'm a full-time blogger from India.
-Visit my [Website](https://adithyashetty.com/about/) to know more about me.
+Visit my [blog](https://adithyashetty.com/about/) to know more about me.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+You can also follow me on [twitter](https://twitter.com/PassiveBlogTips) to become friends.